-Well, it’s hard because there are more things that need attention than with tig welding stainless steel.
+Well, it can be hard to weld because there are more things that need attention than with tig welding stainless steel.
 Also the rod becomes very gummy when you are welding and it wants to stick on the outskirts of the weld.
 (Tip: feed the rod into the center hot part of the puddle)

 The 3 c’s also come into play: Clean, Clean, and Clean.
 Titanium has to be very clean from oil, grease, coatings, and oxides before welding takes place.
 Oil or grease will cause porosity like you see in this x-ray negative of a titanium weld.
 But porosity is the least of your problems.

 Titanium Welding colors and Contamination The worst problems arise from: